Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 The causes for single-car accidents include:

-• Poor weather
+- Poor weather

-• Bad roads (littered with debris or damaged from construction, tree roots, etc.)
+- Bad roads (littered with debris or damaged from construction, tree roots, etc.)

-• Falling asleep at the wheel
+- Falling asleep at the wheel

-• Poor vision
+- Poor vision

-People involved in single-car accidents often suffer from serious injuries including whiplash, head injuries, and broken bones.
-Other drivers must keep an eye out for single-car accidents so they don’t run into them and turn them into multiple car crashes.
+People involved in single-car accidents often suffer from serious injuries, including whiplash, head injuries, and broken bones.
+Other drivers must keep an eye out for single-car accidents so they don’t run into them and turn them into multiple-car crashes.

 The incidence of car accidents has steadily risen in recent years.
 The number of drivers has increased, as has the array of distractions they confront behind the wheel, especially when it comes to texting and cell phone use.

 According to the Centers for Disease Control and Prevention (CDC), the United States has one of the highest rates of traffic accident deaths in the world.
 The direct costs to recover from accidents in the past several years totaled $300 million.
-Some of the most common contributing factors in accidents in the United States included speeding, drunk driving, and distracted driving.
+Some of the most common contributing factors in accidents in the United States include speeding, drunk driving, and distracted driving.

 Seven Things to Do in an Accident